moznion/neologdish-normalizer-ruby/README.md

-# Neologdish::Normalizer
+# Neologdish::Normalizer for Ruby

-This Japanese text normalization library follows the conventions of [neologd/mecab-ipadic-neologd](https://github.com/neologd/mecab-ipadic-neologd), with some performance optimizations.
+A Japanese text normalization library for Ruby follows the conventions of [neologd/mecab-ipadic-neologd](https://github.com/neologd/mecab-ipadic-neologd), with some performance optimizations.
 It is designed to preprocess Japanese text before applying NLP techniques.

 The specific rules are documented here: https://github.com/neologd/mecab-ipadic-neologd/wiki/Regexp.ja